 Incomplete applications received by mail will not be processed and will be returned to you.

 The information you provide is collected under the authority of the Métis Nation of Alberta Association bylaws.
-This information is collected for the purpose of membership registration and any information you provide is protected under the provisions of Alberta’s personal information protection act.
+This information is collected for the purpose of citizenship registration and any information you provide is protected under the provisions of Alberta’s personal information protection act.

 For more information please contact us at: